reactjs/react.dev/content/docs/reference-react-component.md

 Avoid introducing any side-effects or subscriptions in this method.
 For those use cases, use `componentDidMount()` instead.

-This is the only lifecycle hook called on server rendering.
+This is the only lifecycle method called on server rendering.

 > Note
 >